PROSLab/BIM-IoT-Assistant/Readme.md

 - "List the rooms located on the first floor"
 - "Information about a room"
 - "Which is the lowest temperature registered in the kitchen?"

+## Authors
+- Daniele Parumboiu
+- Massimo Callisto De Donato
+- Emanuele Laurenzi

+## Credits
+- University of Camerino (UNICAM)
+- University of Applied Sciences and Arts Northwestern Switzerland (FHNW)

+## License
+This project is licensed under the BSD-3-Clause License - see the LICENSE file for details.